 Why, though?
 Apart from the inexorable logic that if types of people *can* have children together they *will* and the biologically hereditary differences between them will blur away, I want not to perpetuate through my games false and harmful notions about race that seep into thinking about the real world.
 For similar reasons, I think it’s worth helping people see where the racism is in fantasy games that have been published over the decades, so I did an explanatory post about ‘essentialism’ (the notion that races are inherently separate and different, and that members of each race inherently have certain characteristics), and I may do another exploring some of the arguments I’ve come across about how the things in games that people call out as racist aren’t really racist.

-(Actually, as of first posting this, I’ve only got one additional link, but I think I’ll probably be able to edit in a few more as I track down the various pages I’ve been meaning to go back to.)
+(Just a couple of things so far, but I think I’ll probably be able to edit in a few more as I track down the various pages I’ve been meaning to go back to.)

 Here is a discussion of some recent developments in the direction that Dungeons & Dragons is taking.

 Here is a really great article that covers real-world and fantasy race but also delves into ableism and monster types that the games don’t generally label ‘races’.

 People have things to say about this; I’m sure you do too.
 Get involved in the comments below.